yun2/pbartifact/README.md

 In fig.2 we think that one adapter was ignored and the other was trimmed.

-In fig.3 we think that one adapter was ignored and reading was stopped halfway.
+In fig.3 we think that one adapter was ignored and the reading was stopped halfway.

 In fig.4 we think both adapters were ignored.